 Everyone knows that driving under the influence of drugs or alcohol is a serious offense.
 On the other hand, when it comes to operating a boat, people tend not to worry nearly as much about the potential for impairment.
 However, the state of New York treats these two offenses the same.
 If you were arrested for boating while intoxicated (BWI), a BWI lawyer in Albany can help.

 At DWI Tom, we are committed to ensuring that our clients get the fair treatment to which they are entitled.
 If you were arrested on a BWI charge, we will make sure you understand your rights and responsibilities and build a strong defense on your behalf.
-Contact us today by phone or through our website to get a free consultation from an experienced Albany DWI attorney.
+Contact us today by phone or through our website to get a free consultation from an experienced Albany DWI lawyer.

 Penalties for BWI in Albany